hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

 The latest age at both confidence intervals above are both negative.
 As I understand, there can't be a negative interval, so we acknowledge a "0" in lieu of negative values.
 Given that, it would be interpreted by the data that *Dallarca* is still around today.

-**Robyn, if this is completely wrong, can we go over this in class and possibly the `summary(Dallarca)` to quickly sum up what some of the columns represent.**

 ## Problem Set 4